mvelazc0/BadZure/README.md

 Get-Help Invoke-BadZure -Detailed

 # Populate a tenant and configure all attack paths with verbose logging
-# Note: Authenticate as the new global administrator created in the same directory.
+# Note: Authenticate with the new global administrator created in the same directory.
 Invoke-BadZure -Build -Verbose

 # Populate a tenant and configure a random attack path